 Siddheshwar is another magnificent temple believed to have been built by Peshwa Raghunath Rao according to the legends.
 It is distinctively Deccan in style, made completely out of stone, similar to the temples you see in Pune and Kolhapur.

 What I find beguiling is that there are very many akharas in this area, just like you have akharas in Nashik, Ujjain, Banaras, or Kanpur.
 I mean the Sadhu Akhadas.
 So, at one point in time to prevent invasions, sadhus took up arms in order to defend their faith.
-Many of them like the Jairam Gir baba Akhada have converted them into sweet meat factories or residential areas while others continue to be temples.
+Many of them like the Jairam Gir Baba Akhada have been converted into sweet meat factories or residential areas while others continue to be temples.
 Attached to these Akhadas are the graveyards of the sadhus, the Samadhi Sthal.
 You are aware that the sadhus are buried and not cremated and they are buried in Padmasana.

 There are square or cuboidal graves in which they are buried.
 If there is a Shivlingam on the top of the grave, it belongs to a male sadhu and if there are two footprints carved on it, it belongs to a Sadhvi.
 At one point there were several Akhadas and burial grounds like these but not many survived.